robyndahl/AdvancedPaleobiology/Labs/Tests/BeginnerTest.md

 # R Beginner Concepts Test

-Complete this test by working through the problem sets and then uploading your answer sheet to your own GitHub Repository.
+Complete this test by working through the problem sets and then uploading your answer sheet to your own markdown sheet in your GitHub Repository.
+If you need a quick tutorial on how to create this document, [click here](/GitTutorial.md).
 Submit a link to your answer sheet in Canvas by the due date: Tuesday, January 15 at 2pm.

 ## Loading in Data